blgorman/SetUpDevBox/05_VisualStudio.md

 - .NET 7 (EOS - June 2024)

 1. .NET 8 should already be selected, ensure that it is.
+1. .NET Framework 4.8 SDK/4.72 should be included
+    - don't do others unless you have specific needs (i.e. you have a .NET Framework 4.51 project that you are supporting)

 ### Select Language Packs